How to use a laptop as a monitor

-This being said, just like buying a new GPU for your already fully functional gaming PC, purchasing an extra monitor solely for a dual display setup can be a hard pill to justify.
-Well, fear not, using a laptop as an additional monitor is now easier than ever and we're going to walk you through exactly how to do it.
+Likewise, buying a new GPU for your already fully functional gaming PC, as well as purchasing an extra monitor solely for a dual display setup can be hard to justify.
+Well, fear not, using a laptop as an additional monitor is now easier than ever and we’re going to walk you through exactly how to do it.
+We’ve put together both a video and written guide to take you through the process.

 Most people reading this will probably think using your laptop as a secondary monitor is as simple as connecting your desktop to your laptop via an HDMI cable.
 Unfortunately, that isn’t the case.
 The HDMI output on your monitor, is precisely that, an output.
 You can use it to display your laptop image on a monitor or TV, which is great, but not what we’re looking to do here.